sbhavani/light-the-jax/README.md

 Notes:
 - The latest JAX wheels have CUDA 12.3 support and are backward compatible with CUDA 12.1+
 - For older CUDA versions, corresponding JAX wheels are used
-- JAX no longer supports GPUs with Compute Capability < 5.2 (Maxwell or newer required)
+- JAX no longer supports GPUs with Compute Capability < 5.2.
+Maxwell or newer is required and Turing or newer is recommended.

 ## How do I install it?